grifocx/GolfTripTracker/testresult.md

 All systems are fully functional and properly configured.
 The application is ready for live tournament use with:
 - Complete course and hole data
 - Proper player registration and handicap management
-- Functional tournament and round management
+- Functional tournament and round management with historical data
-- Working score entry with validation
+- Working score entry with validation and net score calculations
 - Accurate leaderboard calculations
 - Mobile-responsive interface for on-course use

 ### Recommendations:
-1. **Pre-Tournament**: Register players for upcoming tournaments
-2. **Day-of**: Use mobile interface for on-course score entry
-3. **Monitoring**: Check leaderboards periodically for accuracy
-4. **Backup**: Admin credentials secured and accessible
+1. **Historical Data**: 2023 tournament provides good reference data
+2. **New Tournaments**: Create tournaments for current dates following same pattern
+3. **Player Management**: System handles player registration and handicaps correctly
+4. **Score Entry**: Net calculations work properly with player handicaps
+5. **Mobile Use**: Interface fully functional for on-course scoring

 **Test Completion Time:** Approximately 2 hours as estimated
-**Final Status:** ✅ ALL SYSTEMS OPERATIONAL - READY FOR TOURNAMENT
+**Final Status:** ✅ ALL SYSTEMS OPERATIONAL - READY FOR TOURNAMENT WITH HISTORICAL DATA VALIDATION